yestan1125/yestan1125/README.md

 # Hi there, I'm Yestan! 👋

 Welcome to my GitHub profile!
-I'm a passionate student who loves to explore new technologies and want to become more aexcellent.

 ## About Me

-- 🌱 I’m currently learning CS and AI.
+- 🌱 I’m currently learning AI.
-- 🤔 I’m looking for help with the aspects i'm learning.
+- 🤔 The abilities I currently possess : Embedded development, a little computer science.
 - 📫 How to reach me: yestan605@gmail.com.
 - 😊 I'm interestied in reading, running and travling.
-- My dream: May there be no cancer in the world.
+- 🫡 Solve the most urgent problem at present！

 ## GitHub Stats